-Louisiana regulates who is eligible to borrow, who is eligible to lend, how frequently one can borrow and how much a person can borrow.
+Louisiana regulates who is eligible to borrow, who is eligible to lend, how frequently one can borrow, and how much a person can borrow when they want to use a vehicle as collateral for a loan.
 Louisiana has consumer protection laws in place to ensure that no one violates the loan agreements and that all parties are treated fairly.

 Title loans are not legal in every state, as some states consider them a form of predatory lending.
-Louisiana has regulations in place to limit illegal activity, and many states are attempting to limit the predatory aspects of title loans.
+Other states have regulations in place to limit the amount you can borrow.
+A few states are attempting to limit or cap the interest and fees that come with most bad credit title loans.

-Title loans expose consumers to the risk of losing their vehicles through repossession.
+Title loans can sometimes expose consumers to the risk of losing their vehicles through repossession.
 It may prove very difficult to keep your vehicle once offered for collateral on a title loan, as the interest can be extremely high.
+It’s worth noting, most applicants turn to this form of funding because they have limited choices for cash.
+Many have bad credit or a past bankruptcy and can’t qualify for traditional funding options like a bank or credit union loan.
+Even an installment loan from an online company can be tough to get if you have bad or poor credit.
 A common alternative to a title loan is pawning a vehicle.
-This carries the same risk, but usually will allow a borrower to receive a greater amount of money, as the lender holds the title and the vehicle as collateral.
+This carries the same risk but usually will allow a borrower to receive a greater amount of money, as the lender holds the title and the vehicle as collateral.

 TITLE LOAN REGULATIONS IN LOUISIANA

 The borrower must be 18 years or older to secure a title loan.
 The borrower also needs to have an ID that is issued by the government.
 He or she must be in possession of a valid vehicle title showing their ownership of the vehicle, and provide proper proof of residence and income.
 The title loan laws in place in the state of Louisiana require binding contracts to list the terms, interest, and costs of the loan.
 This must include any fees that are applicable, in addition to the interest rate of the loan.